Jerry Coleby-Williams

 Glyphosate, The World’s Favourite Herbicide

-Glyphosate-based herbicides are global pollutants of groundwater, rivers and surface water.
-More recently it has been detected in rain.
+Glyphosate-based herbicides are bee-killing global pollutants of groundwater, rivers and surface water.
+More recently glyphosate has been detected in rain.
+The latest research reveals that glyphosate damages the beneficial bacteria in the gut of the honeybee, making them prone to to deadly infections.

-I wrote this piece last year for The Organic Gardener magazine in response to an enquiry from a gardener who’s partner likes spraying glyphosate, a herbicide.
+I wrote this piece last year for The Organic Gardener magazine in response to an enquiry from a gardener who’s partner likes spraying glyphosate, the world’s favourite herbicide.

 Thanks to over reliance on this herbicide, weeds across the world have developed resistance.
 A super-strength formula is now sold.
 You can buy glyphosate with 680 grammes per litre of glyphosate instead of the 360 g/L strength…great for those hard to kill weeds says the advert.